 In the words of Rob Hopkins, “What if the next 10 years were a revolution of the imagination?”

-This climate action lab looks to answer all those questions.
 From the big picture to internal systems, we have talks that will inform and inspire.

 3-day virtual lab